Bowel Cancer Screening

 Watch Professor Brian Saunders, Director of Bowel Cancer Screening, give a brief overview of bowel cancer screening services at St Mark's Hospital.

-The Bowel Scope Screening Test
+The Bowel Scope Screening Test has been decommissioned

 Bowel cancer is the UK’s fourth most common cancer and the second leading cause of cancer deaths.
 More than 41,000 people are diagnosed and nearly 16,000 die from bowel cancer each year.